luka-sj/reuben/README.md

    BOT_OWNER=
    BOT_TOKEN=
 ```
+4. Load database schema by running `bin/reuben --load-schema --no-logging`
-4. Start the application using `bin/reuben`
+5. Start the application using `bin/reuben`

 \
 Running the bot is best handled on a server.
 Deployment using **Docker** or **systemctl** will follow as the bot is further developed.